 Recovering from a C-section means you need to protect your incision from any pressure or strain.
 This can make some of the classic lap-based feeding positions uncomfortable, or even impossible, in those first few weeks.

-This is where the Football Hold and Laid-Back position truly shine.
+The Football Hold and Laid-Back position shine.
 They allow you to hold your baby close without putting any weight on your abdomen.

 Navigating the postpartum period is a journey.
 For more tips on healing and comfort, check out this guide to C-section recovery.
 Both of these holds not only protect your body but also foster the close bonding that is so important during feeding time.